 The first step to using a Bitcoin casino online is to create a crypto wallet and then buy Bitcoins using fiat money.
 When the player has his own crypto wallet, he can choose any casino he wants.
 One crypto wallet can be used at most online casinos and bookmakers.

 It’s difficult to define what opportunity is more attractive to players: anonymity or the ability to grow their winnings because of crypto-market fluctuations.
 We think that it is both.

 Bitcoin casinos, on the whole, are not so different from other online casinos: placing bets, the way they operate, and the bonuses they generously offer, are almost like those at regular online casinos.
-The Bitcoin casino software that powers crypto casinos and bettings sites is practically identical to the software used in fiat casinos and betting sites.
+The Crypto Casino software that powers crypto casinos and betting sites is practically identical to the software used in fiat casinos and betting sites.

 There are plenty.
 Bitcoin transactions are:

 - totally anonymous and private